 9. Sam Savage was first published aged 65, and he published eight books before his death.

-10. Helen Hooven Santmeyer published her first novel Ohio Town aged 67, and she was 88 when her bestseller …And Ladies of the Club, was published.
+10. Helen Hooven Santmyer published her first novel, Ohio Town, aged 67, and she was 88 when her bestseller …And Ladies of the Club, was published.

-The longer and more detailed answer is that some of the difficulties that attend writing and publishing a book are greater when you’re young, and others are greater when you’re older.
+The longer and more detailed answer is that some difficulties that attend writing and publishing a first book are greater when you’re young, and others are greater when you’re older.

 An obstacle that many will immediately identify is that publishing is not only a competitive business, but a very youth-centric business – show me a creative industry that doesn’t worship youth – and so all the attention seems to go to those debut authors who are young and beautiful and photogenic.

 That’s fine, it’s a perfectly rational state of affairs that brings our culture some wonderful writers.

 However, in reminding you that publishing is a business, may I also remind you that many people become better suited to business as they get older, when they aren’t beginners at life.

 It might even be better to be an older writer

 You have experience